-(Originally published in Computers and Society, Volume 32: Issue 6, June 2003.
-This article was later reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, February 24, 2016.)
+(This article was originally published in Computers and Society, Volume 32: Issue 6, June 2003.
+It was later reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, February 24, 2016.)

 In his well-known piece, “Why the future doesn’t need us,” Bill Joy argues that 21st century technologies—genetic engineering, robotics, and nanotechnology (GNR)—will extinguish human beings as we now know them, a prospect he finds deeply disturbing.
 I find his arguments deeply flawed and critique each of them in turn.